-When events or changes in circumstances indicate that the carrying value of our long lived assets, including fixed assets, finite lived intangible assets, and right of use asset may not be recoverable, we review our assets for impairment.
+When events or changes in circumstances indicate that the carrying value of our long-lived assets, including fixed assets, finite lived intangible assets, and right of use asset may not be recoverable, we review our assets for impairment.
 We compare the carrying value of the associated asset to the estimated undiscounted future cash flows expected to be generated from that asset.
 Estimates of future net cash flows include estimating future volumes and/or contractual commitments, future margins or tariff rates, future operating costs and other estimates and assumptions consistent with our business plans.
 If we determine that an asset's carrying value may not be recoverable due to impairment, we may be required to reduce the carrying value and/or the subsequent useful life of the asset.

 Any such write-down of the value and unfavorable change in the useful life of a long-lived asset would increase costs and expenses at that time.
-For the years ended December 31, 2023, 2022 and 2021, we did not recognize an impairment expense associated with our long-lived assets.